Disabled persons must have either a current Florida driver license or a Florida identification (ID) card.

 Long-term permits are issued for a period of four years and expire on the disabled person's birthday.

 Individuals seeking the long-term parking placard must submit a completed application (a 83039 dated June 1998 or later).
 There is no fee.
 Disabled Parking Permit Applications (PDF) may be obtained at the tax collector’s office.

 For out-of-state physicians, they must be licensed to practice under Chapters 458, 459 or 460, Florida Statutes, or similarly licensed by another state.
 NOTE: Documentation of the physician's licensure in the other state must be submitted with a signed statement verifying the physician's knowledge of Florida's eligibility guidelines (s.
 320.0848(1)(b)2., 2, Florida Statutes).

 Temporary Disabled Person Parking Placards

 Temporary disabled person parking placards are available to any individual with a temporary disability.
 This has to be certified by a Florida or out-of-state physician, osteopathic physician, chiropractor, optometrist, the Florida Division of Blind Services, or the Adjudication Office of the U.S. Veterans Administration.

-Individuals seeking the temporary parking placard must submit a completed application (83039 dated June 1998 or later), along with a $15 fee.
+Individuals seeking the temporary parking placard must submit a completed application (a 83039 dated June 1998 or later), along with a $15 fee.
 The permit may be valid as determined by your physician not to exceed six months.
 Applications may be obtained at the tax collector’s office or below.

-Knowingly providing false information on an application to obtain a disabled parking placard is a misdemeanor of the first degree, the penalty for which is up to 1 year in jail and/or a fine of $1,000.
+Knowingly providing false information on an application to obtain a disabled parking placard is a misdemeanor of the first degree, with a penalty for up to 1 year in jail and/or a fine of $1,000.